AnnieRay97/AnnieRay97.github.io/index.md

 <h3> about me </h3>
-* what I do: PhD student in Quantum Information at Institute for Quantum Computing, University of Waterloo.
+* <b>what I do</b>: PhD student in Quantum Information at Institute for Quantum Computing, University of Waterloo.
-* what I love: Music!
+* <b>what I love</b>: Music!
 (I sing, play the ukulele and am learning to play the guitar) and TV.
-* character traits: lazier than the laziest house cat you know, curiouser than most, mostly clueless.
+* <b>character traits</b>: lazier than the laziest house cat you know, curiouser than most, mostly clueless.

 <h3> current obsessions </h3>
 * Billions (TV show)